zivanovica/battlesim/README.md

 Monitor file called ``battle_log.txt``, it contains outcome of provided scenario.

 Armies, their squads and units are configurable in file ``scenarios/default.json``

+## NOTES

+There are currently no unit tests.